 Truck accidents can cause major injuries and damages.
-According to the Texas Department of Transportation, there are over 34,000 a year that involve big rigs.
-When you have a crash with a truck, your injuries will likely devastate and sometimes, disabling.
-On average, over 500 people each year lose their lives due to truck crashes in Texas.
+According to the Texas Department of Transportation, over 34,000 a year involve big rigs.
+When you crash with a truck, your injuries will likely devastate and, sometimes, disable you.
+Over 500 people each year lose their lives due to truck crashes in Texas.

 Because the injuries can be extensive and the recovery period lengthy, the costs associated with medical treatment can be astronomical.
 Victims of truck accident injuries may be owed money for their medical expenses and other damages.